What’s the point?

-Depth of field discussions are complicated by the fact that “sharp” is a moving target that varies with print size and viewing distance.
-But it’s safe to say that, all things equal, the larger your ultimate output and closer intended viewing distance, the more detail your original capture should contain.
+Depth of field discussions are complicated by the fact that “sharp” is a moving target that varies with display size and viewing distance.
+But it’s safe to say that all things equal, the larger your ultimate output and closer the intended viewing distance, the more detail your original capture should contain.
 This fact is complicated further by the ridiculous resolution of today’s cameras, which makes it increasingly easier to create huge images with detail that can be viewed at close distances.

-To capture detail, a lens focuses light on your sensor’s photosites.
+To capture detail, a lens focuses light on the sensor’s photosites.
 Remember using a magnifying glass to focus sunlight and ignite a leaf when you were a kid?
 The smaller (more concentrated) the point of sunlight, the sooner the smoke appeared.
 In a camera, the finer (smaller) a lens focuses light on each photosite, the more detail the image will contain at that location.
 So when we focus, we’re trying to concentrate the light striking each photosite as much as possible.

 In photography we call that small circle of light your lens makes for each photosite its “circle of confusion.”
 The larger the CoC, the less concentrated the light and the more blurred the image will appear.
 Of course if the CoC is too small to be seen as soft, either because the print is too small or the viewer is too far away, it really doesn’t matter and you have an acceptably sharp image.
-In other words, areas of an image with a large CoC (relatively soft) can still appear sharp if viewed from far enough away.
-That’s why sharpness can never be an absolute term, and we talk instead about “acceptable sharpness” that’s based on print size and viewing distance.
+In other words, areas of an image with a large CoC (relatively soft) can still appear sharp if small enough or viewed from far enough away.
+That’s why sharpness can never be an absolute term, and we talk instead about acceptable sharpness that’s based on print size and viewing distance.
 It’s actually possible for the same image to be sharp for one use, but too soft for another.

-Put in more practical terms, the threshold for acceptable sharpness is pretty low for an image that just ends up on an 8×10 calendar on the kitchen wall, but if you want that image large on the wall above the sofa, achieving acceptable sharpness requires much more detail.
+So how much detail do you need?
+The threshold for acceptable sharpness is pretty low for an image that just ends up on an iPhone or an 8×10 calendar on the kitchen wall, but if you want that image to fill the wall above the sofa, acceptable sharpness requires much more detail.
 And as your print size increases (and/or viewing distance decreases), the CoC that delivers acceptable sharpness shrinks correspondingly.

 Many factors determine the a camera’s ability to record detail.
 Sensor resolution of course—the more resolution your sensor has, the more important it becomes that to have a lens that can take advantage of that extra resolution.
 And the more detail you want to capture with that high resolution sensor and tack-sharp lens, the more important your depth of field and focus point decisions become.

-The focus point that provides the maximum depth of field for a given combination of f/stop and focal length.
+The hyperfocal point is the focus point that provides the maximum depth of field for a given combination of sensor size, f/stop, and focal length.
 Another way to express it is that the hyperfocal point is the closest you can focus and still be acceptably sharp to infinity.
-When focused on the hyperfocal point), your scene will be acceptably sharp from halfway between your lens and focus point all the way to infinity.
-For example, if the hyperfocal point for your sensor/focal length/f-stop combination is 12 feet away, focusing there will give you acceptable sharpness from six feet (half of twelve) to infinity—focusing closer will soften (increase the CoC for) the distant scene; focusing farther will keep you sharp to infinity but extend the area of foreground softness.
+When focused on the hyperfocal point, your scene will be acceptably sharp from the point halfway between your lens and your focus point, all the way to infinity.
+For example, if the hyperfocal point for your sensor/focal length/f-stop combination is 12 feet away, focusing there will give you acceptable sharpness from 6 feet (half of 12) to infinity—focusing closer will soften the distant scene; focusing farther will keep you sharp to infinity but extend the area of foreground softness.

-That doesn’t invalidate hyperfocal focusing, but if you use published hyperfocal data (or a hyperfocal app), your images’ DOF might not be as great as you think it is (for your need).
+That doesn’t invalidate hyperfocal focusing, but if you use published hyperfocal data from an app or table, your images’ DOF might not be (probably aren’t) as ideal as you think it is for your use.
 If you can’t specify a smaller CoC in your app, I suggest that you stop-down a stop or so more than the app/table indicates.
-On the other hand, stopping down to increase sharpness is an effort of diminishing returns, because diffraction increases as the aperture shrinks and eventually will soften the entire image.
+On the other hand, stopping down to increase sharpness is an act of diminishing returns, because diffraction increases as the aperture shrinks and eventually will soften the entire image.
 That’s why I only (unless I forget to reset my f-stop from my previous composition, which definitely happens) go with an f-stop smaller than (larger number) f/11 when the situation calls for it, and rarely choose anything smaller than f/16.

-As helpful as a hyperfocal app can be, whipping out a smartphone for instant in-the-field access to data that’s not necessarily conducive to the creative process—referring to charts or a smartphone app is awkward, and likely distracting.
+As helpful as a hyperfocal app can be, whipping out a smartphone for instant in-the-field access to data is not always conducive to the creative process.
 I’m a big advocate of keeping photography as simple as possible, so while I’m a hyperfocal focus advocate in spirit, I don’t usually use hyperfocal data in the field.
 Instead I apply hyperfocal principles in the field whenever I think the margin of error gives me sufficient wiggle room.